-Making payments, requests, and bank transfers on your business profile is not different from your personal profile.
-Any payment methods available on your personal profile will also be available on your business profile.
+If you’ve registered your business profile as a sole proprietor, any payment methods available on your personal profile will also be available on your business profile.
 Check out the Help Center articles for Payments & Requests or Transfers to Bank if you need help, and make sure to check out Instant Transfers FAQ if you’re in a hurry.

 Paying with QR Code & Sharing your Profile